Thuja occidentalis 'Pyramidalis'

 An upright pyramidal evergreen for home landscape use, featuring dense deep green foliage all year long; eventually grows quite tall, excellent for vertical emphasis, hardy and adaptable, takes pruning well; best with some sun, protect from drying winds

-Pyramidal Arborvitae has forest green foliage.
-The scale-like leaves remain forest green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
+Pyramidal Arborvitae is primarily valued in the landscape for its rigidly columnar form.
+It has forest green evergreen foliage.
+The scale-like sprays of foliage remain forest green throughout the winter.

 Pyramidal Arborvitae is a dense multi-stemmed evergreen tree with a narrowly upright and columnar growth habit.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.